marcato10/CPUVhdl/README.md

 # CPUVhdl
-CPU made in VHDL using Intel Quartus as a academic work.
+CPU made in VHDL using Intel Quartus for academic purposes.